OysterBuoy/OysterBuoy.github.io/_posts/2016-11-30-Quaston-city-planning-WiP.md

 - The clans in their capacity as entities.
   - Clan Beren
     - Very influential family.
-    - Favoured by the council.
     - Wants reform to include the new clans.
   - Clan Turen
     - Declining influence.
-    - Recently driven out a family member for being a monster (jekyll and hyde)
     - Wants to leave the city for somewhere else.
   - Clan Folkor
     - Average influence
-    - Family member ransomed by Enclave of Stone.
     - Wants to forge alliances
   - Clan Garrick
     - Very influential.